kbabetas/Spellchecker/README.md

 # Spellchecker
 ### Team Name: **Dirty Bits**

-Spellchecker is a JAVA application which checks the spelling in Greek or English.
+Spellchecker is a Java application which checks the spelling in Greek or English.
 It can check the spelling either on a text the user has typed or on a provided txt file.

 ## Authors